yonkahlon/Zenject/README.md

 * Create a new scene
 * Right Click inside the Hierarchy tab and select `Zenject -> Decorator Context`
 * Type in the scene you want to 'decorate' in the 'Scene Name' field of SceneDecoratorContext.
 Note that as a shortcut, you can click the Open button next to this name to jump to the decorated scene.
+Alternatively, you can click the Add button which will use Unity 5.3 Multi-Scene Editting to load both levels at once.
+You can also just drag the decorated scene from the Project tab to the Scene heirarchy - this will have the same effect as clicking the Add button.
 * Create a new C# script with the following contents, then add this MonoBehaviour to your scene as a gameObject, then drag it to the `PreInstallers` property of `SceneDecoratorContext`

 ```csharp